FridonAI/fridon-ai/README.md

   - Publishing updates and notifications
   - Inter-service communication

-- You can see controller logic in `app/main.py` and service layer in `app/services`
+- You can see controller logic in `apps/fridon_brain/main.py` and service layer in `apps/fridon_brain/services`

-- A separate [Nest.js application](https://github.com/FridonAI/api) has been built in a different repository, which interacts with this core Python backend.
+- [Nest.js application](apps/fridon_backend/) serves as the primary backend for the entire system.
+It facilitates communication between the front-end and Fridon Brain using Redis.
+Additionally, it implements various auxiliary functions, including: blockchain transaction generation, signing, sending, waiting for confirmation and so on.

 ### Scoring